jocy358/438-group-10-moviegoers/README.md

 The project was very successful, while we had to downscale on some aspects of user interactivity, we achieved what we set out to do with a reliable search and review function on the app.

 ## What was the largest victory?
+The largest victory came from the completion of the reviews.
+The purpose of the application was for users to find movies and leave a review on them for others.
+Letting the movie page show the reviews with the number and the user was the biggest sign of completion, and that anything afterwards would be add-ons to it.

 ## Final assessment of the project
+It was a good project to see how each of us work with new people and in a timely matter.
+We were able to distribute the work, cooperate, and communicate with each other during the time in order to have great productivity throughout the month.
+This allowed us to learn more about the system and what we can expect for the future of our careers.